chrischow/rokr/dev/README.md

 # ROKR Developer Guide
-Read this doc for details on the app structure.
+This README contains details on ROKR's architecture.
+The `src` directory is set up to mimic the component dependency tree as closely as possible.

-The folder structure reflects this dependency tree.
-Top-level component folders are in TitleCase.
+Top-level components are in folders in TitleCase.
 Folders for all other supporting elements are in lowercase.

 In the diagrams below, each folder contains `index.js`, and sometimes, also `styles.css`.
 We omit these files from the diagram for simplicity.

-In the diagram below, cells in purple are shared components.
+Cells in purple are shared components.

 ```mermaid
 graph LR